 So What’s the Verdict?

 Rate hoppers will be happy that there is yet another option, because CIT Bank’s rates are currently right at the very top amongst the many different high yield savings options.
-For others who are tired of banks advertising a certain rate and then quickly changing it once you put money into the account, you’d also be happy to know that CIT Bank hasn’t been playing around with their rates since I learned of them many months ago.
-There’s no telling whether this practice will change, but at least the early signs are good.
+For others who are tired of banks advertising a certain rate and then quickly changing it once you put money into the account, you’d also be happy to know that CIT Bank has been increasing their rates since they came onto the online scene a few years back.
+There’s no telling whether this practice will change, but at least it’s been good so far.

 Give them a shot if you are looking for someplace to park your hard earned savings.